-(1) Social Security Number and name of a current recipient match with the IRS data received.

-(2) Earnings from employers that are on-island.

-(3) Other hits.

-(c) Verify the SSN using case record information on the CRT except when written case file data is necessary.

-(vii) Use the IEVS review worksheet in the following manner:

-(a) Identify those hits (cases) that are "non-error".
-Those determined as having incorrect SSNs and were verified as such through client documentation and case information are considered non-error cases, thus invalid hits.

-(b) Case identified as error cases shall be prepared for analysis.
-Individual files shall be maintained for such possible error cases.

-(viii) Prepare and transmit certified letters (IEVS Discrepancy Letter) to households with an income benefit discrepancy.
+- (1) Social Security Number and name of a current recipient match with the IRS data received. - (2) Earnings from employers that are on-island. - (3) Other hits. - (c) Verify the SSN using case record information on the CRT except when written case file data is necessary. - (vii) Use the IEVS review worksheet in the following manner: - (a) Identify those hits (cases) that are "non-error".
+Those determined as having incorrect SSNs and were verified as such through client documentation and case information are considered non-error cases, thus invalid hits. - (b) Case identified as error cases shall be prepared for analysis.
+Individual files shall be maintained for such possible error cases. - (viii) Prepare and transmit certified letters (IEVS Discrepancy Letter) to households with an income benefit discrepancy.
 The letter shall request the household to respond within 10 days or be terminated.
-As the household responds, they shall be given five (5) days to resolve the discrepancy or also be terminated for non-compliance.

-(ix) As households respond, they are notified as to how the discrepancies shall be resolved and the consequences for not complying.
+As the household responds, they shall be given five (5) days to resolve the discrepancy or also be terminated for non-compliance. - (ix) As households respond, they are notified as to how the discrepancies shall be resolved and the consequences for not complying.
 A CSR will then be transmitted to Certification for documentation and filing of the non-compliance.

-(x) When a household resolves the discrepancy through appropriate document verification, etc., the IRS Coordinator shall analyze the documentation and determine whether there is a possible claim by doing the following:

-(a) Compare the income/benefits verifications received with the case file information to identify the actual discrepancies of unreported income/benefits.

-(xi) Refer the possible claim to Certification with all pertinent documents for an appropriate claim determination.
-Then coordinate and monitor the possible claims until referral has been made to the Investigations and Recovery Office (IRO).

-(xii) The SWICA Coordinator shall also followup to ensure collective procedures are ongoing.
-Such collections or other corrective action should be documented in the case file.

-(l) Wage Matching (B.E.E.R./BENDEX)

-(1) Specific Match Procedures.

-(A) Responsibilities: The W.M.
-Coordinator, PCCU shall:

-(i) Coordinate the preparation of computer tapes by the Department of Administration's Automated Data Processing (ADP) and transmit the computer tapes for each issuance month to the Social Security Administration (SSA) on or before the 10th of each month.
+- (x) When a household resolves the discrepancy through appropriate document verification, etc., the IRS Coordinator shall analyze the documentation and determine whether there is a possible claim by doing the following: - (a) Compare the income/benefits verifications received with the case file information to identify the actual discrepancies of unreported income/benefits. - (xi) Refer the possible claim to Certification with all pertinent documents for an appropriate claim determination.
+Then coordinate and monitor the possible claims until referral has been made to the Investigations and Recovery Office (IRO). - (xii) The SWICA Coordinator shall also follow-up to ensure collective procedures are ongoing.
+Such collections or other corrective action should be documented in the case file. - (1) Wage Matching (B.E.E.R./BENDEX) - (1) Specific Match Procedures. - (A) Responsibilities: The W.M.
+Coordinator, PCCU shall: - (i) Coordinate the preparation of computer tapes by the Department of Administration's Automated Data Processing (ADP) and transmit the computer tapes for each issuance month to the Social Security Administration (SSA) on or before the 10th of each month.
 A hard copy (printout) of data from the computer tapes must be reviewed to help ensure the proper preparation of the tapes.
 Such review will determine that the correct data is entered in the proper format.
-This will enable (SSA) to match the data transmitted by Guam with their existing SSA wage (B.E.E.R.) and benefits (BENDEX) information.
-The resultant matches are then transmitted to Guam.
+This will enable